 Base versions of the Lancer sedan provide solid handling wrapped in a sporty shape, at an affordable price.
 Its all-wheel drive option sets it apart from every other compact sedan except the Subaru Impreza.
 The base Lancer is offered with a smaller engine and front-wheel drive.

-The Mitsubishi Lancer name dates back to the 1970s in Mitsubishi's home Japan market, and had established a good performance reputation in other markets, but even as recently as through the 1990s—when Mitsubishi was taking top stage in WRC rally racing—the automaker sold a homely, more stripped-down version of the Lancer, called the Mirage in the U.S.
+The Mitsubishi Lancer name dates back to the 1970s in the brand's home Japan market, and had established a good performance reputation in other markets, but even as recently as through the 1990s—when Mitsubishi was taking center stage in WRC rally racing—the automaker sold a homely, more stripped-down version of the Lancer, called the Mirage in the U.S.